 3.1 New Service.
-In addition to any applicable membership fee, an applicant for new service will be required to pay a deposit of $200 prior to receiving service; however, such requirement may be waived by the Cooperative if the new Member provides satisfactory evidence of prompt payment for the previous 12 months from the Member's prior electric service provider.
+In addition to any applicable membership fee, an applicant for new service will be required to pay a deposit of two hundred dollars ($200.00) prior to receiving service; however, such requirement may be waived by the Cooperative if the new Member provides satisfactory evidence of prompt payment for the previous 12 months from the Member's prior electric service provider.
 For residential accounts, if a $200 deposit is not feasible and the member cannot provide satisfactory evidence of prompt payment, the member can opt into the Prepay Program, see Policy B8_Prepay Program.

 3.2 Three-Phase Services.
 In addition to any applicable membership fee, an applicant for General Service Three-Phase, Large Commercial, Industrial, or New Large Load service may be required to pay a deposit in an amount set at the discretion of the Cooperative prior to receiving service; however, such requirement may be waived by the Cooperative if the applicant provides satisfactory evidence of previous payment upon request.
 The deposit will typically be computed by the following formulas prior to receiving service:

 - If the application is from a prior service on the Cooperative’s system, the deposit will be computed using an average of the three highest months of service during the prior twelve months, which sum will be the deposit.